Ho’okipa Beach Park

 West end of beach.
 Typically surfing in morning and a windsurf break when afternoon trades pick up.
 Usually a right-hander.

-in front of Wana Beach (the tiny beach just west of Ho’okipa beach; but difficult entry from that beach – enter from H’poko.)
+front of Wana Beach (tiny beach just west of Ho’okipa; difficult entry – enter from H’poko.)
 Usually breaks left.

 Notes: (*competitions excepted)